place Case Studies

 Best practices

-A reclamation protocol for water reuse in craft beer production (B-WaterSmart public Deliverable 2.8) for technology #1.
+A reclamation protocol for water reuse in craft beer production is presented in the B-WaterSmart public Deliverable 2.8.

 Synergistic benefits

-A set of 4 complementary digital tools was designed to support the decision-making process for a smarter water allocation and safe water reuse – a selection of alternative sources of action tool (tool #17) fed by a fit-for-purpose water demand/supply matchmaking tool (tool #25) and a health and environmental risk assessment tool (tool #27), and by a reclaimed water quality distribution modelling tool, a key instrument for risk management (tool #24).
+A set of 4 complementary digital tools was designed to support the decision-making process for a smarter water allocation and safe water reuse – an environment for selection of alternative sources of action tool fed by a W-E-P planning module tool and, in case of water reuse, by a health and environmental risk assessment tool and a reclaimed water quality distribution modelling tool, a key instrument for risk management.

 Key lessons

-The impact of the Lisbon LL solutions developed is granted by the tools as a coherent set of accelerators/facilitators of the transformation of Lisbon into a water smarter city, quantitatively measured by the BWS assessment framework (tool #34).
+The impact of the Lisbon LL solutions developed is granted by the tools as a coherent set of accelerators/facilitators of the transformation of Lisbon into a water smarter city, quantitatively measured by the BWS Assessment Framework tool.
 The tools contributed to the transition process feasibility as follows:

-• Technical feasibility – by demonstrating direct potable reuse at pilot scale (technology #1); by prioritizing strategic and tactical planning options on water management (tools #17 & #25); by mapping and managing risk in reclaimed water distribution networks (tool #24); by guiding risk managers and stakeholders responsible for non-potable water uses (tool #27); by promoting water efficiency in buildings (tool #33).
+• Technical feasibility – by demonstrating direct potable reuse at pilot scale (technology: water reclamation protocol); by prioritizing strategic and tactical planning options on water management [digital tools: environment for decision support and W-E-P planning module]; by guiding risk managers and stakeholders responsible for non-potable water uses [digital tool: risk assessment module]; by mapping and managing risk in reclaimed water distribution networks [digital tool: reclaimed water quality model]; by promoting water and water-energy efficiency in buildings [digital tool: climate-readiness certification].

-• Economic feasibility – by providing information for cost-benefit analysis of reclaimed water use, including P and energy (tools #17 & #25) and direct potable reuse (Technology #1).
+• Economic feasibility – by providing information for cost-benefit analysis of reclaimed water use, including phosphorus and energy [digital tools: decision support and W-E-P planning module] and direct potable reuse [technology: water reclamation protocol].

-• Social acceptability – by building the trust on water reclamation and reuse, associated to a pleasant social activity (beer drink events – if water reclamation can be safe and reliable enough for the water to be used in beer production, it must be easier to safely treat it for lower water quality non-potable uses (technology #1); by increasing the citizens’ awareness about the local context regarding the water use in the city and informing individual entities about their water consumption (tool #20); by providing an easy to understand and communicate risk assessment method (tool #27).
+• Social acceptability – by building the trust on water reclamation and reuse, associated to a pleasant social activity, e.g. beer drink events – if water reclamation can be safe and reliable for the reclaimed water to be used in beer production, it should be easier to safely treat it for non-potable uses [technology: water reclamation protocol]; by providing an easy to understand and communicate risk assessment method [digital tool: risk assessment module]; by increasing the citizens’ awareness about the local context regarding the water use in the city and informing individual entities about their water consumption [digital tool: urban water cycle observatory].

 Lessons learned from technology operation